-- Employee paychecks.
-If a check is in an employee's bank account before the end of the year, it's considered pay for that year, even if the employee
+- Employee paychecks: If a check is in an employee's bank account before the end of the year, it's considered pay for that year, even if the employee hasn't spent it.

-- Pre-payments.
-These payments, on insurance policies, for example, are considered payments in the year the check is dated.
+- Pre-payments: Most insurance payments are pre-paid.
+Your auto insurance, for example, is usually paid for six months in advance.
+These payments are considered payments in the year the check is dated.

 Constructive Receipt in Accrual Accounting

 Constructive receipt doesn't apply in accrual accounting.
 In accrual accounting, income is counted when the work is done and the bill is sent to the customer, and expenses are counted when they are incurred (when the bill is received).

 - Constructive receipt is an accounting concept that determines which tax period income or expenses will fall into.

 - The IRS says constructive receipt occurs once a payment recipient has full control of the funds without any restrictions on how those funds are used.